Vygotsky’s concept of the “Zone of Proximal Development”

 Vygotsky defined the “More Knowledgeable Other” (MKO) as anyone who has a better understanding or a higher ability level than the learner, particularly in regards to a specific task, concept or process.
 Traditionally the MKO is thought of as a teacher or an older adult.
 However, this is not always the case.
 Other possibilities for the MKO could be a peer, sibling, a younger person, or even a computer.
 The key to MKO is that they must have more knowledge about the topic being learned than the learner does.
 Teachers or more capable peers can raise the student’s competence through the ZPD.

-In summary, Vygotsky’s findings suggest that the curriculum should generally challenge and stretch learner’s competence.
+Vygotsky’s findings suggest that the curriculum should generally challenge and stretch learner’s competence.
 The curriculum should provide many opportunities to apply previous skills, knowledge and experiences, with “authentic activities connected to real-life environment” “… since children learn much through interaction, curricula should be designed to emphasize interaction between learners and learning tasks”.

 © National STEM Learning Centre